China’s Current Eye Health Landscape: Plans and Current Developments

 The purpose of the 2-year plan, financed by the Bill & Melinda Gates Foundation, is to support the Chinese federal government to implement and develop achievable, yet effective, health plans to achieve the health-related SDG goals.
 As a result, the executive agency of the state, directed by Shenglan Tang, the Mary D.B.T. and James Semans International Educator of Medicine and Global Health at Duke University and executive director for global health programs at Duke Kunshan University in China, recommended evidence-based strategies for both local and central government authorities.

-Eye Qigong in China
+Eye qigong in China

 In the late 1980s, there was a renowned master known as Grandmaster Weizhao Wu.
 He traveled a lot due to his project and one day returned home to his mother.
 At that time, his mother, who was in her eighties, had blood coming from her eyes.
 She was going to become visually impaired.
-Grandmaster Wu was initially a qigong master who was associated with scientific studies for China.
-He experimented an innovative form of Eye Qigong and taught this to his mother.
+Grandmaster Wu was initially a qigong master who was associated with scientific studies in China.
+He experimented with an innovative form of Eye Qigong and taught this to his mother.
 Simultaneously, he was doing external qi transmission to his mother’s eyes.
 His mother promptly recovered.

 This phenomenal result triggered a series of new scientific studies in China.